-U.S. Evacuees Make It Stateside As Coronavirus Strands Cruise Ship Off Japan
+U.S. Evacuees Make It Stateside As Coronavirus Strands Cruises In Asian Waters

 Hundreds of U.S. nationals are stateside once more, as two planeloads of people fleeing the coronavirus outbreak in China landed Wednesday in California.
 The Department of Defense says the approximately 350 passengers aboard the chartered flights will be quarantined for two weeks on a pair of military bases in the state.